near/docs/docs/1.concepts/abstraction/relayers.md

 When the request is received, the relayer uses its own key to sign a `Transaction` using the fields in the `SignedDelegateAction` as input to create a `SignedTransaction`.

-The `SignedTransaction` is then sent to the network via RPC call and the result is sent back to the client.
-The `Transaction` executes in such a way that the GAS fees are payed by the relayer, but all actions execute as if the user had sent the transaction.
+The `SignedTransaction` is then sent to the network via RPC call, and the result is sent back to the client.
+The `Transaction` is executed in such a way that the relayer pays the GAS fees, but all actions are executed as if the user had sent the transaction.
 </details>

 ---